Glentoran F.C.: Current squad

-Under 20 squad
+On loan

 Academy

 Glentoran runs the Glentoran Academy, to help promote football to younger players.
 It is the fastest growing football academy in the country and includes players, both boys and girls from the age of 4.
-The Academy also includes a disability section and a Polish language section, where playing for the team requires attendance at training and at English language classes.
+The academy also includes a disability section and a Polish language section, where playing for the team requires attendance at training and at English language classes.
 In 2015–16, the club had 44 players representing Northern Ireland at different age groups, twice as many as any other club.
 In the summer of 2016, 4 more players left the academy to take up places at English professional clubs academies.
-The Academy was set up in June 2008.
+The academy was set up in June 2008.